 - The four ties are 1 inch wide and 26 inches long.

 Create and Place the Ties

-- Fold one end in by 1/4 inch to enclose the raw edge.
-It's helpful to use an iron or pins, depending on what kind of fabric you're using.
+Fold one end of a tie in by 1/4 inch to enclose the raw edge.
+It can be helpful to use an iron or pins, depending on what kind of fabric you're using.
 Then, fold the strip in half lengthwise, and press the fold.

 - Fold the top length in half to find the center.
 Mark the center.

 - Place the seam of the side sections at the half mark.

 - Match the edges, and pin the side section to the top section of the cushion.

 - Sew the sections together using a 1/2-inch seam allowance, pivoting at the corners.